notsotypicaldeveloper/My_GraphQL_APIs_with_Sockets/README.md

 - User can register
 - User can login
 - User will get authorized
+- Real time Chat Application with room functionality

 # Tech stack we are using:
-node.js, express.js, graphql-apollo, mongoose, mongodb
+node.js, express.js, graphQL, Apollo GraphQL, mongoose, mongodb

 # How to run the project